Upgrade (film): Plot

-Grey Trace, an auto mechanic, lives with his wife Asha who works for Cobolt, one of the companies contributing to human-computer augmentations.
+In 2046, Grey Trace, an auto mechanic, lives with his wife Asha who works for Cobalt, one of the companies contributing to human-computer augmentations.
 Grey asks Asha to help him return a refurbished car to his client Eron Keen, a renowned tech innovator.
-While visiting his home, Eron reveals his latest creation, a chip called STEM that can manage a human's motor functions.
+While visiting his home, Eron reveals his latest creation, a chip called STEM that can manage a human’s motor functions.

 Returning home, Grey and Asha's self-driving car malfunctions and crashes.
 Four men kill Asha and shoot Grey in the neck, severing his spinal cord.
 Grey returns home months later as a wheelchair-using quadriplegic, under the care of his mother, Pamela.
 Asha's death and the inability of Det.
 Cortez to identify their attackers causes Grey to sink into depression.
 After a suicide attempt, he is visited by Eron, who convinces him to accept a STEM implant.

 Grey regains control of his limbs and Eron has Grey sign a non-disclosure agreement, requiring Grey to pretend to still be paralyzed.
 While looking through a drone video feed of his wife's murder, Grey hears STEM speak in his mind.
 STEM says it can help Grey get revenge and quickly identifies one of the assailants, Serk Brantner, from the video.

 Grey breaks into Serk's home and finds proof Serk was "upgraded" through a secret military experiment, also connecting Serk to a local bar called the Old Bones.
 Serk arrives and attacks Grey, but STEM convinces Grey to temporarily give up control of his body, allowing STEM to turn Grey into a lethally efficient fighting machine, killing Serk with little effort.
-Cortez later sees drone footage of Grey's wheelchair approaching Serk's house, but his paralysis negates him as a suspect.
+Cortez later sees drone footage of Grey’s wheelchair approaching Serk’s house, but his paralysis negates him as a suspect.

 Eron has tracked STEM's movements and berates Grey for his vigilantism.
-Grey reveals STEM is speaking to him, which appears to surprise Eron.
-Eron demands that Grey stop his investigation.
+Grey reveals STEM is speaking to him, which surprises Eron, who demands that Grey stop his investigation.

 Grey proceeds to the Old Bones and finds Tolan, another of the assailants.
-Grey allows STEM to torture Tolan to get the name of the assailants' ringleader, Fisk.
+Grey allows STEM to torture Tolan to death, first getting the name of the assailants' ringleader, Fisk.
 Leaving the bar, Grey stumbles, and STEM informs him that Eron is attempting to shut them down remotely.
-STEM directs Grey to a nearby hacker, Jamie, who manages to remove STEM's input guard, then leaves just as Fisk and a companion arrives.
+STEM directs Grey to a nearby hacker, Jamie, who manages to remove STEM's input guard, then leaves just as Fisk arrives.
 Grey, with STEM's control restored, kills Fisk's companion.